|

 all non-Israeli citizens (men: age 18 -

-23 incl. | women: age 18 - 20 incl. | physicians 35 incl.) qualify
+23 inclusive | women: age 18 - 20 inclusive | physicians 35 inclusive)

-for the above IDF Mahal programs (i.e.
+qualify for the above IDF Mahal programs

-without acquiring Israeli citizenship).
+(i.e. without acquiring Israeli citizenship).
+However, the service time

-However, the service time of non-Israelis with a close link to Israel
+of non-Israelis with a close link to Israel such as

 - former Israelis residing overseas,